Browned Butter Skillet Cornbread is the perfect accompaniment to a meal - it's tender and slightly sweet, with a hint of nutty browned butter flavor.

 Instructions

-- Heat oven to 375°F. Melt 2 Tablespoons of the butter and the honey together in an 8 inch ovenproof skillet (preferably cast iron) over medium high heat.
-Add the corn and cook, stirring occasionally, until the corn is slightly translucent and lightly browned, about 5 minutes.
+- Heat oven to 375°F. Melt 2 Tablespoons of the butter and 1 Tablespoon honey together in an 8-inch ovenproof skillet (preferably cast iron) over medium-high heat.
+Add 1 cup fresh or frozen corn kernels and cook, stirring occasionally, until the corn is slightly translucent and lightly browned, about 5 minutes.

-- Whisk together the flour, cornmeal, sugar, baking powder, salt, and baking soda in a large bowl.
-In a medium bowl, whisk together yogurt, milk, and egg, then stir in the corn mixture.
+- Whisk together 1 cup all purpose flour, 1 cup cornmeal, 2 Tablespoons granulated sugar, 1 Tablespoon baking powder, ½ teaspoon salt, and ½ teaspoon baking soda in a large bowl.
+In a medium bowl, whisk together 1 cup plain Greek yogurt, 1 cup milk, and 1 large egg, then stir in the corn mixture.

 - Return the skillet to medium heat, and add the remaining 2 Tablespoons of butter.
 Cook until lightly browned and fragrant.
 Gently swirl the skillet to grease the sides of the skillet.